KyuriP/Psychometrics/README.md

 # Psychometrics

-Repository for Psychometrics course @MSBBSS programme
+Repository for the Psychometrics course.